awsdocs/aws-javascript-developer-guide-v2/doc_source/ses-examples-sending-email.md

 ## Configuring the SDK<a name="ses-examples-deleting-address-configure-sdk"></a>

-Configure the SDK for JavaScript by creating a global configuration object, setting the region, and providing credentials for your code\.
+Configure the SDK for JavaScript by creating a global configuration object, setting the Region, and providing credentials for your code\.
 In this example, the credentials are provided using the JSON file you created\.

 ```
 // Load the SDK for JavaScript
 var AWS = require('aws-sdk');

-// Set the region
+// Set the Region
 AWS.config.update({region: 'us-west-2'});
 ```